 Adding alerts in Grafana Panels

 After you successfully create a working Email Notification Channel you can add alerts in your Grafana Panels.
 For this, go to alerts tab of any Grafana panel.
-Sample is shown below, I want an email alert to be sent whenever free memory goes down to less than 3,000,000,000 bytes.
+Below is a sample which sends an email alert whenever free memory goes down to less than 3,000,000,000 bytes.

-In the Notification select the newly created Notification Channel.
-For Message you can type whatever message you want to be shown in the email body.
+In the Notification select the newly created Notification Channel, and in “Message” you can type the message you want to see in the email body.